nikkjonee/activatetrendmicrosubscription/docs/index.rst

-How Do I Activate My Trend Micro Antivirus Subscription Successfully?
+How to Activate My Trend Micro Antivirus Subscription Successfully?
 ============================================
 .
 .